 – Asellus Australis (Delta Cancri), the second most luminous star in Cancer, is an orange giant (K0III) found about 180 light years away of magnitude 3.94.
 It is around 10 times bigger than the Sun, with twice its mass, and 53 times its brightness.
 Asellus Australis also marks the location of the Beehive Cluster (M44, or Praesepe), which is the northern sky’s most prominent open clusters behind the Pleiades and Hyades in Taurus.
 Since it lies on the ecliptic, though, it can sometimes be occulted by the Moon, and somewhat infrequently, by the planets.
 Asellus Australis means the “southern donkey colt” in Latin, but the ancient Babylonians referred to it as Arkushanangarushashutu, which is the longest of all star names, and means “the southeast star in the Crab”.

-– Acubens (Alpha Cancri), the constellation’s third brightest star, is a multiple system found 174 light years distant of magnitude 4.20.
+– Acubens (Alpha Cancri), the constellation’s third brightest star, is a multiple system found 174 light years away from our solar system with a magnitude of 4.20.
 It consists of a white dwarf star that is 3 times larger and 23 times brighter than the Sun that is separated by a faint 11th magnitude companion by 5.3 AU, with the pair orbiting each other every 6 years or so.
 There is also another binary system 600 AU away which take around 6,300 years to orbit their brighter companions.
 Acubens derives from the Arabic for “the claws”, and marks the lower end of the crab’s left leg.

 Notable Objects: Beehive Cluster